 We select our dealers in China based on their reputation, market coverage, sales experience and ability to foster relationships with local customers, financial strength and existing or potential size of their distribution force.
 Our dealers include specialized construction machinery retailers, car dealers and electrical engineers, including special equipment service providers.
 We typically require a deposit when we engage a dealer.
 We have two types of arrangements with our dealers.
 Under the first type, our dealers in China purchase our products from us and subsequently sell our products within a designated region to end-users.
 Under the second type, we sell our products through dealers to particular customers or projects, and the sales contracts for our products are between the customer and us.
 Our dealers under the second type of arrangement are compensated by commissions paid by us.
-In 2009, 2010 and 2011, a majority of our sales in connection with dealership arrangements are made under the first type of arrangement.
+In 2009, 2010, 2011 and the nine months ended September 30, 2012, a majority of our sales in connection with dealership arrangements are made under the first type of arrangement.